 6-I.H.
-PERIODIC PAYMENTS
+PERIODIC PAYMENTS [Notice PIH 2023-27]

 Periodic payments are forms of income received on a regular basis.
 HUD regulations specify periodic payments that are and are not included in annual income.
+Regulations do not specify which types of periodic payments are included in annual income.